-What will happen to all of these food scraps?
-Some will be hauled to sites including Queens Botanical Garden and turned into compost that’s used in city parks and given to residents.
-Other scraps will be hauled to waste-to-energy plants like at the Newtown Creek Wastewater Treatment Plant.
+What happens to the food scraps collected in NYC?
+Scraps collected at CPN’s site were hauled by GrowNYC to the Newtown Creek Waste Water Treatment Plant in Greenpoint, Brooklyn.
 Food waste and sewage sludge decompose inside of eight stainless steel “digester eggs” that are 145 feet tall and illuminated with blue light at night — you may have seen these near the Kosciuszko Bridge.
-The scraps will ultimately be converted into fertilizer and natural gas to power thousands of homes.
+There is no oxygen in these tanks, so waste is decomposed by anaerobic bacteria that produce methane and other byproducts to form a renewable natural gas.
+That gas can then be purified and used to generate electricity.The scraps will ultimately be converted into natural gas to power thousands of homes.